jeftegoes/AwsOverview/Containers/Amazon ECS.md

 ## 3.3.
 Load Balancer Integrations

 - **Application Load Balancer:** Supported and works for most use cases.
-- **Network Load Balancer:** Recommended only for high throughput / high performance use cases, or to pair it with AWS Private Link.
+- **Network Load Balancer:** Recommended only for high throughput / high performance use cases, or to pair it with AWS PrivateLink.
 - **Classic Load Balancer:** Supported but not recommended (no advanced features - no Fargate).

 ## 3.4.
 Data Volumes (EFS)